amabainson/knowledgegraph/README.md

 ### Output

-The output will contain the following columns:
+The output csv is in the `data` folder and contains the following columns:
 - Source table
 - Isub similarity score
 - Place (city/country)